Content

 No matter where you are on the Norwood scale, the earlier you take action to treat and prevent hair loss, the more hair you’ll usually be able to keep.

-If you notice your hair advancing from one Norwood type to the next — or if you notice a receding hairline or other early signs of balding — take action as soon as possible.
-If you treat your hair loss while you’re still in Norwood 2 or 3 stages, you might be able to keep most or all of your hair.
+If you notice your hair advancing from one Norwood type to the next — or if you notice a receding hairline or other early signs of balding — it’s a good idea to take action as soon as possible.
+If you treat your hair loss while you’re still in Norwood stage 2 or 3, you might be able to keep most or all of your hair.

 As hair loss progresses to the later Norwood stages of baldness, it becomes harder to treat effectively, even with surgical procedures like hair transplantation.

-Your best bet is to reach out to a dermatology specialist, trichologist, or another healthcare provider to go over your treatment options.
+Your best bet is to contact a dermatology specialist, trichologist, or other healthcare provider.
+Hims can connect you with a provider who can assess your hair loss and discuss your treatment options.

-At Norwood 3 or 4 stage you should start looking into hair loss treatment options (if you haven’t already).
-The most common treatments are the medications finasteride and minoxidil, which have been approved by the U.S. Food and Drug Administration (FDA) and can slow down or stop further hair loss.
+At Norwood stage 3 or 4, you may want to start looking into hair loss treatment options (if you haven’t already).
+The first treatment for hair loss is usually a combination of the medications finasteride and minoxidil, which have been approved by the Food and Drug Administration (FDA) and can potentially slow down or stop further hair loss.

 These medications work in different ways.
-Finasteride (sold under the brand name Propecia®) blocks testosterone from being converted into DHT and encourages new hair growth.
+Finasteride (sold under the brand name Propecia®) is an oral medication that blocks testosterone from being converted into DHT and encourages new hair growth.

-Also sold as Rogaine®, minoxidil works by moving hair follicles into a state of active growth and stimulating blood flow to the scalp.
+Minoxidil, the active ingredient in Rogaine®, works by moving hair follicles into a state of active growth and stimulating blood flow to the scalp.
 Essentially, minoxidil keeps the hair growth cycle going by encouraging new hair growth on your head.

 At Norwood stage 5 and above, a hair transplant surgery might be a viable option to add some coverage to your scalp and hairline.
 But remember, you need to have some remaining hair for a transplant to be successful.